minombreesjeff/darwin_env/Tools/utils/vim/vim/README.txt

 Vim is Charityware.
 You can use and copy it as much as you like, but you are encouraged to make a donation to orphans in Uganda.
-Please read the file "runtime/doc/uganda.txt" for details.
+Please read the file "runtime/doc/uganda.txt" for details (do ":help uganda" inside Vim).

-There are no restrictions on distributing an unmodified copy of Vim.
-Parts of Vim may also be distributed, but this text must always be included.
-You are allowed to include executables that you made from the unmodified Vim sources, your own usage examples and Vim scripts.
+Summary of the license: There are no restrictions on using or distributing an unmodified copy of Vim.
+Parts of Vim may also be distributed, but the license text must always be included.
+For modified versions a few restrictions apply.

-If you distribute a modified version of Vim, you are encouraged to send the maintainer a copy, including the source code.
-Or make it available to the maintainer through ftp; let him know where it can be found.
-If the number of changes is small (e.g., a modified Makefile) e-mailing the diffs will do.
-When the maintainer asks for it (in any way) you must make your changes, including source code, available to him.

-The maintainer reserves the right to include any changes in the official version of Vim.
-This is negotiable.
-You are not allowed to distribute a modified version of Vim when you are not willing to make the source code available to the maintainer.

-The current maintainer is Bram Moolenaar <Bram@vim.org>.
-If this changes, it will be announced in appropriate places (most likely www.vim.org and comp.editors).
-When it is completely impossible to contact the maintainer, the obligation to send him modified source code ceases.

-It is not allowed to remove these restrictions from the distribution of the Vim sources or parts of it.
-These restrictions may also be used for previous Vim releases instead of the text that was included with it.
+The license is GPL compatible, you may compile Vim with GPL libraries and distribute it.

 COMPILING